 Many things can cause red skin, from a simple sunburn to a potentially serious infection.
 Getting a proper diagnosis of the underlying cause is important for finding the most effective treatment.

-From a sunburn to an allergic reaction, there are many things that can cause your skin to become red or irritated.
-It may be because extra blood rushes to the skin’s surface to fight off irritants and encourage healing.
+If something irritates your skin, extra blood rushes to the skin’s surface to fight off irritants and encourage healing.
 Your skin can also become red from exertion, such as after a heart-pounding exercise session.

 It’s not always a reason for concern, but skin redness can be irritating and uncomfortable.
 It might also be accompanied by other symptoms.
 Figuring out its underlying cause can help you treat your skin and keep it from happening again.

-Many different conditions can skin redness.
-Here are 21 possible causes.
+Many different conditions can cause skin redness.
+Here are some possible causes.

 Diaper rash